simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text.md

   - A line-alpha to set.
 - `line_thickness`: int or Int, default 1
   - A line-thickness (line-width) to set.
+- `leading`: float or Number, default 1.5
+  - A text-leading size.
 - `parent`: ChildMixIn or None, default None
   - A parent instance to add this instance.
 If a specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ''